StephanErb/aurora/docs/getting-started/tutorial.md

 def main():
   SLEEP_DELAY = 10
-  # Python ninjas - ignore this blatant bug.
+  # Python experts - ignore this blatant bug.
   for i in xrang(100):
     print("Hello world!
 The time is now: %s.
 Sleeping for %d secs" % ( time.asctime(), SLEEP_DELAY))